Ready to see what radically personal customer service looks like? Sign up for a demo with Gladly today.

 Having a customer service strategy is important for any business, and if you’re in retail or ecommerce, there’s a good chance you’ll be speaking to customers, correcting orders, and handling customer-related issues on a daily basis.
+To prepare, many businesses will create a customer service script to help guide employees through various customer encounters and solutions.

 [Read more: Ecommerce Customer Service]